-How to Clean an Ice Maker with Mold and Slime
+How to Clean an Ice Maker: Mold and Slime

 - Spray your EPA-approved cleaner and saturate the contaminated surfaces

 - If needed, wipe the areas to remove the contaminants

-- Important: Do not rinse.
+- Important: Do not rinse after sanitizing.
 Leave the mixture to air dry

 Why not prevent mold and get professional cleanings in one ice machine service?
 Generally, businesses don’t have the time and energy to keep up with routine cleaning.
 At Easy Ice, our professionals know exactly how to clean an ice maker thoroughly and install an ozone system to limit mold and slime.
 The amount you spend on a professional cleaning service will more than make up for the potential impact of a bad review or a health inspection violation.